folini/Page-Auditor/README.md

 This extension is based on a Google Chrome Snippet I described in an article on Medium.com.
 The article is available here: [Exploring Structured Data With A Google Chrome Snippet](https://folini.medium.com/exploring-structured-data-with-a-google-chrome-snippet-944ad4ef831).
 Since the initial idea and implementation the extension has been growing significantly including more analysis and brand new reports.

+All information required to publish the Google Chrome eExtension is available on the the [Google Web Store creative material](./GoogleWebStore.md).

 ## Roadmap
 - [x] Porting the snippet from JavaScript to TypeScript
 - [x] Transform the Google Chrome Snippet into a regular Google Chrome Extension